2019 European Parliament election in the Netherlands

 An election of the Members of the European Parliament from the Netherlands was held on 23 May 2019.
-It is the ninth time the elections have been held for the European elections in the Netherlands.
-The number of Dutch seats was to increase from 26 to 29 following Brexit, but due to the extension of the Article 50 process in the United Kingdom, the number of seats to be elected will remain at 26.
+It was the ninth time such an election had been held in the Netherlands.
+The number of Dutch seats had been set to increase from 26 to 29 following Brexit, but due to the extension of the Article 50 process in the United Kingdom, the number of seats to be elected remained at 26.